 - Some pre-marriage counselors may have pre-conceived notions about what needs to be said, and premarital counseling can become more like preaching than listening.

-All these fears come from judgment of oneself, not the others.
-It is important that pre-marriage counselors find ways to overcome these fears, because doing so will allow them greater intimacy with their clients.
+All these fears come from a judgment of oneself, not the others.
+It is important that pre-marriage counselors find ways to overcome these fears because doing so will allow them greater intimacy with their clients.

 How should pre-marriage counselors conduct premarital counseling?